Resources - About Autism

 the structure and function of the brain and frontal lobe.
 In some families, there appears to be a pattern of autism or related disabilities which suggests there may be a genetic basis to this disorder.

 Several older theories about the cause of autism have now been proven false.
-Autism is not a mental illness, and individuals with autism do not choose to behave differently.
-Autism is not caused by bad parenting.
+Autism is not a mental illness or caused by bad parenting.
 Furthermore, no known psychological

 factors in the development of the individual have been shown to cause autism.